|Mini Review||Overview |

-|Mini Review||GeForce GTX 750 is a fast-middle-class Graphics Card and one of the first Maxwell based GPUs. |
+GeForce GTX 750 is a performance Graphics Card based on the first variant of the Maxwell architecture.

 Benchmarks indicate its performance is over 30% better than its predecessor's and surpasses largely Radeon R7 260, while factory overclocked versions will surpass the Radeon R7 260X, especially in DirectX 11 based games.

 We recommend a considerably strong processor (Intel Core i3 Dual Core/AMD FX Quad Core) and 8GB of RAM for a system with GeForce GTX 750.

 GeForce GT 230 is a Middle-Class Graphics Card based on the First Revision of the Tesla Architecture.

 It equips a GPU Codenamed G94-300-B1 which has 3 Stream Multiprocessors activated and thus offers 48 Shader Processing Units, 24 TMUs and 16 ROPs.
 The Central Unit is clocked at 650MHz.